Cash Flow Before Tax

 Where This Value Comes From

-Cash Flow Before Tax is not entered directly — it is calculated from Net Operating Income and Annual Debt Service.
+Cash Flow Before Tax is not entered directly — it is calculated from Net Operating Income and Debt Service.
 See the formula breakdown above and the detailed inputs below.

-Cash Flow Before Tax is calculated using these inputs:
+Inputs That Determine Cash Flow Before Tax

 Platform Distribution